Skip to Content

 If you’ve already seen the postcard-like beaches and piers on the internet, you’ll know what we’re talking about.
 All that’s left for you to do is check out this guide and choose where to stay in Santa Cruz.

-The 3 Best Parts of Santa Cruz
+The 3 Best Places to Stay in Santa Cruz

 Where to Stay in Santiago map in vector format featuring the best areas of town